danieltamming/danieltamming.github.io/index.md

  - Design and evaluate methods that combat overfitting by increasing the size and richness of NLP datasets
  - Develop modular code that tests 48 combinations of datasets, models, techniques, and applications
 ##### Relevant Links (Coming Soon)
- - Private GitHub repo will be made public upon completion
+ - GitHub repo will be made public upon completion
 ##### Libraries Used
- - Git, PyTorch, nltk, spacy, HuggingFace Transformers
+ - pytorch, nltk, spacy, huggingface transformers, gensim

 ## Machine Learning - Model Training and Deployment
 ### HockeyBot, The Facebook Messenger Chatbot